duaneking/duaneking/README.md

   - I have others to think about.
 I also found a peace and personal productivity level that I never want to lose.
 I'm a better member of my team as 100% WFH.
   - A car is an expense and use of time I only used for work.
 My current goal is to live a "car free" life.
   - The hours spent commuting are wasted when I could be living, and instead write better code because I'm saving that time and energy and mental resources.
+* I'm not interested in returning to an office.

 # For Cyptographers
 * The words "plumless" and "buckeroo" both have the same crc32 hash of 0x4ddb0c25 and will thus create a hash collision.